 A simple lottery decides who can buy tickets, which you enter online at the Wiener Philharmoniker website.
 To do so, you must register your application at the site much earlier in the year.
 Full details here.

-If you miss out on tickets (I once heard that over 400,000 people apply), just switch on the television.
+If you miss out on tickets (I once heard that over 400,000 people apply), Vienna has plenty of alternative concerts for some turn-of-the-year classical entertainment.

 Austria’s state broadcaster (ORF) shows the New Year’s Day event live (normally on the ORF 2 channel) or you can listen in on the radio (normally the Ö1 station).